-The Academic and Career Support Center, in partnership with the Office of Student Activities, is hosting a free Career Development Series that is happening every Wednesday in April from 8pm-9:30pm!
-This is a unique opportunity for you to create all materials for your upcoming job/internship search and to prepare for the interview and job search while receiving personal attention from an ACSC staff member!
-Each session builds on the previous session to prepare you for a specific job or field.
-We are only able to accept the first 20 registrations, so register now!
-You may register online using the form found here.
+The Owen Academic & Career Support Center, in partnership with the Office of Student Engagement, hosted a free Career Development Series during April 2015.
+This program was a unique opportunity for students to create all the necessary materials for their upcoming job/internship search and prepare for their job search while receiving personal attention from an OACSC staff member!
+Each session built on the previous session.

 Bareis Computer Lab